 About the CRS Symposium

-Established in 2007, through a collaboration of CRS students and faculty, the CRS Symposium is the signature event of the UCLA School of Law's Critical Race Studies Program.
-The purpose of the event is to foreground the most innovative ideas and strategies to end racial injustice, to promote learning and collaboration across disciplines, and to integrate racial justice theory and practice.
+Launched in 2007 through a collaboration of Critical Race Studies students and faculty, the CRS Symposium has become the signature event of UCLA School of Law’s Critical Race Studies Program.
+Each symposium brings together scholars, advocates, and community members to highlight the most innovative ideas and strategies for advancing racial justice, to foster collaboration across disciplines, and to bridge racial justice theory with practice.

 Subscribe to Critical Race Studies Program